 Verification of Benefits

 Detailed information about benefits and services can be found in the Schedule of Benefits made available to Molina Marketplace Members via the Molina Member Portal.
-Providers can access Schedule of Benefits documents via the Availity Essentials portal at provider.MolinaHealthcare.com.
+Providers can access Schedule of Benefits documents via the Availity portal.

 Member Cost Share